How to Become a Florida Master Gardener

 The Florida Master Gardener Program recruits individuals who are interested in gardening and enjoy sharing what they learn with others.
 Participants complete a 50-hour (or longer) training course sponsored by the University of Florida and the local county Extension office.
 Interested applicants should contact their local county Extension office.

-In return for their training, these new Master Gardeners serve 75 volunteer hours within the first year of their certification, per the statewide program bylaws (PDF).
+In return for their training, these new Master Gardeners serve 75 volunteer hours and participate in 10 learning hours within the first year of their certification, per the statewide program bylaws (PDF).

 Certified Master Gardeners work through their county Extension office to educate Floridians and provide research-based information about gardening—America's most popular pastime.
 Master Gardeners can fulfill their volunteer hours in a variety of ways, including: